Badrharmy8/Mental-Health-Survey-Analysis/README.md

 - Explore relationships between **Mental Health Status and Physical Health Issues**
 - Statistical tests and advanced visualizations for more robust insights

+## 📌 Note on Visualizations

+Some charts in this notebook are **interactive Plotly visualizations**.
+To see the charts properly, **make sure to run all cells** in the notebook after opening it.
+Otherwise, the outputs may not appear